microsoft/pxt-adafruit/docs/getting-started.md

 screen, then a smiley again -- it never stops!
 (That's because of the ``forever`` block.)

-To move your program from your computer to the BBC micro:bit:
+Now move your program from your computer to the BBC micro:bit!
-* Connect your micro:bit to the computer with the USB cable.
-* Click **Compile**.
-* Drag and drop the new file whose name ends in **.hex** into the **MICROBIT** window.
-* Wait until the yellow light stops blinking!

 ### Happy unhappy face